-DEVS (Discrete EVent system Specification) [8] has been introduced as an abstract formalism for the modeling of discrete event systems, and allows a complete independence from the simulator using the notion of abstract simulator.
+DEVS (Discrete EVent system Specification) [6] has been introduced as an abstract formalism for the modeling of discrete event systems, and allows a complete independence from the simulator using the notion of abstract simulator.
 DEVS defines two kinds of models: atomic models and coupled models.
 An atomic model is a basic model with specifications for the dynamics of the model.
 It describes the behavior of a component, which is indivisible, in a timed state transition level.
 Coupled models tell how to couple several component models together to form a new model.
 This kind of model can be employed as a component in a larger coupled model.
 As in general systems theory, a DEVS model contains a set of states and transition functions that are triggered by the simulator.
-DEVSimPy [2] is an open Source project (under GPL V.3 license) supported by the SPE team of the university of Corsica.
+DEVSimPy [1] is an open Source project supported by the SPE team of the university of Corsica.
 This aim is to provide a GUI for the modeling and simulation of PyDEVS models.
-PyDEVS is an Application Programming Interface (API) allowing the implementation of the DEVS formalism in Python language [6].
-The basic idea behind DEVSimPy is to wrap the PyDEVS API with a GUI allowing significant simplification of handling PyDEVS models (like the coupling between models or their storage).
+PyDEVS is an Application Programming Interface (API) allowing the implementation of the DEVS formalism in Python language.